Image

 Comp Air 12

 In 2007 this composite single engine turboprop made its first flight.
 It appeared at some air shows the next years after which it became silent.
-So it looks like a one of aircraft...
+So it looks like a one off aircraft...

 In appearance the Comp Air 12 is somewhat like a mix of a TBM and an Ae270 with a cruciform as the Swearingen Merlin tail.
-Typical for the Comp Air are the large winglets, a large five blade prop and the two large exhausts at the bottom of the nose.
+Typical for the Comp Air are the large winglets, a large five blade prop and the two large exhausts at the bottom of the nose, behind the nose gear.

 Confusion possible with